 How to lay off employees

-Laying off employees is never easy or fun, but there are best practices to guide you.
+Laying off employees is never easy, but there are best practices to guide you.
 Remain transparent about layoffs to help impacted employees understand what is happening at the company.

-Business experts and human resources professionals alike advise that you get your message across with as much transparency and empathy as possible.
-It's OK to explain how you feel, to express regret at the situation you're all in and to explain why you're doing what you're doing.
-A layoff during a crisis like COVID-19 is different from a layoff due to poor business practices or outsourcing.
-Be as honest and forthcoming as possible.
+Business experts and human resources professionals advise that you get your message across with as much transparency and empathy as possible.
+It's OK to explain how you feel, to express regret at the situation you're all in, and to explain why you're doing what you're doing.
+A layoff during a crisis like COVID-19 is different from a layoff due to shifting economic circumstances or outsourcing.

-In addition to being tactful and honest in your communication to employees whom you'll no longer be employing, it's vital to stay in communication with your remaining workforce.
-Workers who are staying with your company after mass layoffs may feel stressed about their own job security or angry about their colleagues who were let go.
+- Inform other employees.
+Besides being tactful and honest in your communications to employees whom you'll no longer be employing, it's vital to communicate openly and honestly with your remaining workers.
+Workers who are staying with your company after mass layoffs feel very concerned about their own job security or angry about their colleagues who were let go.
 Manage your expectations on how people respond, as some amount of anger or distrust is to be expected.
-Any way you can reassure your remaining staff while still being honest about the situation your company finds itself in should be an immediate priority.
+Reassuring remaining staff that there are no plans to eliminate their positions, and explaining the severance and resources the company provided to departing employees should be an immediate priority.

 What about offering severance packages?